 If you discovered that you are having similar signs of diabetes in men which are mentioned above, click on the link for more detailed information.

-Men with type 2 diabetes have a high likelihood of suffering from dry mouth and low testosterone, twice than men with no diabetes.
+Men with type 2 diabetes have a greater likelihood of suffering from dry mouth and low testosterone, twice more than men with no diabetes.
 Because of the low levels of the hormone, men with diabetes experience a lack of energy, depression, dry lips, urological, and sexual problems.
 Despite there being no cure for diabetes type 2, studies show that it can be reversed.